Types of Co-operatives

 Questions to consider in making a decision on which model to use.

-What service will this business provide?
+- Deliverable.
+What product or service will it provide?

-- Who will benefit from this co-operative?
+- Purpose.
+Who will benefit from this co-operative?

-- Who should pay for the services?
+- Market.
+Who should pay for the services?

-- Who should share the profits?
+- Ownership.
+Who should share the profits?

 As always, if you have further questions or would like to request support, please contact us.